 Leland School District is participating in the Community Eligibility Program (CEP).
-This Program allows all students to receive breakfast, lunch, and snacks at no cost to them or their families.
+This Program allows all students to receive breakfast, lunch, and snacks during after-hour programs at no cost to them or their families.
 New students enrolling in the district will receive their ID number during their first visit to the cafeteria.